timothystewart6/TSdreamer.github.io/_tabs/about.md

 ## Contact

-If you'd like to connect with me, please send me an email to Haotian-ma@outlook.com!
+If you'd like to connect with me, please send me an email to [Haotian MA](mailto:Haotian-ma@outlook.com)!